h4rvey-g/Note-Blog/content/USMLE/Psychiatry/Antidepressants.md

 >- A butane lighter is hot, like bupropion’s lack of sexual side effects.
 >- A butane lighter can help you remember the association of bupropion with cigarettes.
 >- <font color="#ffc000">Bu</font>propion should be avoided in patients with <font color="#ffc000">bu</font>limia.
+## Buspirone
+- Mechanism of action
+	- <span style="background:rgba(240, 200, 0, 0.2)">5-HT1A receptor stimulation</span>
+	- Requires consistent daily intake for at least two weeks because of its delayed onset of action
+- <span style="background:rgba(240, 200, 0, 0.2)">Indication: anxiety disorders</span>
+- Side effects
+	- Headaches, dizziness
+	- Nausea
+	- Seizures resulting from chronic use
+- Additional information
+	- Is not sedative
+	- <span style="background:rgba(240, 200, 0, 0.2)">No risk of addiction or tolerance</span>
+	- No interaction with alcohol (as opposed to barbiturates and benzodiazepines)

 # Monoamine oxidase inhibitors
 <span style="background:rgba(240, 200, 0, 0.2)">Most powerful among these drugs, also has worst adverse effects</span>
 - Mechanism of action